eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

  * @param {string} [textPayload] - The external mapped String
  * @param {ArrayBuffer} [bytePayload] - The external mapped bytes as ArrayBuffer
  * @param {string} [contentType] - The returned Content-Type
- * @returns {ExternalMessage} externalMessage - the mapped external message or <code>null</code> if the message could/should not be mapped
+ * @returns {ExternalMessage} externalMessage - the mapped external message, an array of mapped external messages or <code>null</code> if the message could/should not be mapped
  */
 let buildExternalMsg = function(headers, textPayload, bytePayload, contentType) {